This easy pickled daikon radish will be ready to eat in just one day. It’s sweet, tangy, delicious, and requires almost no prep!

 - Pop in some fresh cilantro for extra flavor.

 - Don’t toss the green leaves away!
-They are highly nutritious and when cooked can be added to various dishes like miso soups, ramen, and woks.
+They are highly nutritious and, when cooked, can be added to various dishes like miso soups, ramen, and woks.

 Julia's Tip

-You don’t necessarily need to cut the daikon in coins, especially if you using large daikon radish.
 Matchsticks, julienne work just fine.
 Also, a good vegetable peeler will slice the daikon into thin and long slices.

 How To Use Pickled Daikon in Recipes